Kaholo/kaholo-plugin-aws-ec2/README.md

 5. Description (Text) **Optional** - A description for the snapshot.
 6. Outpost ARN (String) **Optional** - If specified, create the snapshot on the outpost specified.
 Not related to the outpost the volume is stored on.
 7. Dry Run (Boolean) **Optional** - Checks whether you have the required permissions for the action, without actually making the request, and provides an error response.
 If you have the required permissions, the error response is DryRunOperation.
 Otherwise, it is UnauthorizedOperation.
+8. Wait Until Operation End (Boolean) **Optional** - If true wait until the end of the operation.
+The operation ends when the snapshot is completed.